visualGravitySense/visualGravitySense/README.md

 🔗 API:
 CoinPaprika API is used to fetch cryptocurrency data.
 Full API documentation can be found here.

-🖥️ Screenshots:
-(Add screenshots of your application here)

 🔄 Future Plans:
 Add charts to visualize cryptocurrency price changes.